 - 93% of Pinterest users use the platform to plan purchases.

-- Orders from Pinterest on mobile devices has increased by 140% in the last two years, and orders from non-US countries has increased 130% from 2013 to 2014.
+- Orders from Pinterest on mobile devices have increased by 140% in the last two years, and orders from non-US countries have increased 130% from 2013 to 2014.

 These numbers illustrate how unique Pinterest’s users are.
 It proves to show that every salesperson cannot afford to ignore new social venues and, most importantly, the type of customers that frequent them.

-Of course, you don’t want to spread your prospecting and attention over too many online communities, but beside the staples (Facebook, Twitter, LinkedIn), it’s important to also experiment with one or two new more social venues.
+Of course, you don’t want to spread your prospecting and attention over too many online communities, but besides the staples (Facebook, Twitter, LinkedIn), it’s important to also experiment with one or two new social venues.

 How can you treat your new customers in a way that is unique to their profiles?
 Check out our article on Customer Segmentation!